benjystanton/benjystanton.github.io/_posts/2020-02-08-books-about-racism-in-the-uk.md

 - Brit(ish): On Race, Identity and Belonging by [Afua Hirsch](https://twitter.com/afuahirsch)
 - Natives: Race and Class in the Ruins of Empire by [Akala](https://twitter.com/akalamusic)
 - Black and British: A Forgotten History by [David Olusoga](https://twitter.com/DavidOlusoga)
+- Heart Of The Race: Black Women's Lives in Britain by Beverley Bryan
+- Safe: On Black British Men Reclaiming Space by Derek Owusu